Hannanote/Online_Shoppers_Behavior_Analysis/README.md

 #### Conclusion:
 This project demonstrates the power of machine learning in understanding consumer behavior and predicting purchasing intentions in an online shopping environment.
 By leveraging techniques such as feature engineering, model evaluation, and hyperparameter tuning, we can build accurate models that help e-commerce platforms make data-driven decisions to increase sales and improve customer retention.

-The Random Forest classifier emerged as the most accurate model, achieving high accuracy and specificity.
-The feature importance analysis highlighted the importance of session-related information in predicting purchase behavior.
+Model Performance: Random Forest was the most accurate model, achieving high specificity and reasonable recall.

+Revenue Trends: November showed the highest number of purchases, correlating with seasonal shopping behavior.
+We also found that certain pages and behaviors, like browsing more product pages and spending more time on the site, were predictive of purchases.

 #### Next Steps:
 + Scalability: Explore the scalability of the model with larger datasets.